NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/course-plan.md

 &nbsp;

-### Week 14: Further Perspectives: Agent Based Models
+### Week 14: Further Perspectives: Agent Based Models and Estimation

 &nbsp;

 **Lecture:** You will see how to apply to tools and methods you have learned to solve agent based models.
+You will also see how to estimate the consumption savings model.

 **Class:** Work on your model analysis project